alnew/Masters_Thesis_Public/README.md

 This repository includes the code for the data cleaning and analytics used in my master's thesis.
 Data is not included due to privacy.

 ## Data
-- Cisco Meraki data was utilized for this work, including web application usage in terms of hours, days, and months.
+- Cisco Meraki data was utilized for this work, including web application usage in terms of hours, days, months, and years.

 ## Abstract